Updated 1 November 2018

 - insurance reference bureaus, data collection and verification agencies and consumer research organisations;

-- the Financial Ombudsman Service (FOS) (this is an external dispute resolution scheme);
+- the Australian Financial Complaints Authority (AFCA) (this is an external dispute resolution scheme);

 - a guarantor noted on a finance contract and finance companies (such as Toyota Finance); and